Andreas-Garcia/audiometa/README.md

 - **MP3 files**: Writes to ID3v2 and syncs other formats
 - **FLAC files**: Writes to Vorbis comments and syncs other formats
 - **WAV files**: Writes to RIFF and syncs other formats

-#### Metadata Strategy Options

-You can control metadata writing behavior using the `metadata_strategy` parameter:

-**Available Strategies:**

-1. **`SYNC` (Default)**: Write to native format and synchronize other metadata formats that are already present.
-Handles unsupported fields gracefully with warnings.
-2. **`PRESERVE`**: Write to native format only, preserve existing metadata in other formats.
-Handles unsupported fields gracefully with warnings.
-3. **`CLEANUP`**: Write to native format and remove all non-native metadata formats.
-Handles unsupported fields gracefully with warnings.

 #### Forced Format Behavior